-The biggest advantage that Google Chrome has over other browsers is the extensive library of extensions available on the Chrome Web Store.
-Of course, popular extensions are available for other browsers too, but the sheer number and the quality of extensions which are available for Chrome is unmatched.
+The biggest advantage that Google Chrome has over any other web browser is the extensive library of extensions available on the Chrome Web Store.
+Of course, popular extensions are available for other browsers too, but the sheer number and the quality of extensions that are available for Chrome is unmatched.
 Now you can even use Chrome extensions on Android devices, which is super cool.
-That said, since the number of extensions available on the Chrome Web Store are so extensive, it is difficult to find out the best extensions which are really useful to a user.
-That’s the reason we have created this list of the best Google Chrome Extensions you should get in the year 2020.
+That said, since the number of extensions available on the Chrome Web Store is so extensive, it is difficult to find out the best extensions which are really useful to a user.
+That’s the reason we have created this list of the best Google Chrome Extensions you should get in 2023.

 Chrome Extensions for Privacy and Security

 Click&Clean is one of the must-have Chrome extensions for privacy and safety.
 As the name suggests, it deletes your browser history, URLs you have typed, cache, cookies and downloads in just 1-click once you close the Chrome browser!
 The extension is a kill switch that you can press to immediately delete the traces of your internet session.
 Not only it can remove the aforementioned details, Click&Clean also offers an app that can clean temporary files on your computer’s hard disk to make way for disk space.

 Privacy Badger is a great extension that protects your online privacy while you are browsing the internet.
 It blocks spying ads and invisible trackers and ensures that companies can’t track your browsing without your consent.
 One of the biggest problems with online browsing today is the trackers that follow you across websites and generate information about you to deliver targeted ads.
 Privacy Badger protects you from such kind of invisible trackers.

 3. uBlock Origin